2020 Packing List for College (Detailed for Girls & Guys)

 Ultimately the wrong packing for college list isn’t in the best interest of incoming college freshman.

-To prepare for your teen for college the right way, I made a 2019 packing list for college.
+To prepare for your teen for college the right way, I put together a packing list for college.
 It has all the right stuff needed to start the semester off on the right foot.

 There’s a detailed checklist for both girls and guys.